oracle-samples/db-sample-schemas/README.txt

 1. Introduction

-The Oracle Database Documentation(https://docs.oracle.com/en/database/oracle/oracle-database/index.html) and other resources use these sample schemas to demonstrate the capabilities of the Oracle Database(https://www.oracle.com/database/) and the SQL and PL/SQL languages.
+The Oracle Database Documentation(https://docs.oracle.com/en/database/oracle/oracle-database/index.html) and other resources use these sample schemas to demonstrate the capabilities of Oracle Database(https://www.oracle.com/database/) and the SQL and PL/SQL languages.
-Users can download and install these schemas in their Oracle database environments to learn about Oracle Database functionality and/or try the examples in the documentation.
+You can download and install these schemas in your database environments to learn about Oracle Database functionality or try the examples in the documentation.
-These schemas are provided for free!
+These schemas are provided for free.

 The following schemas are included: